-Yemeni authorities are leading a war against Al-Qaida's local branch, considered by Washington as one of the world's most dangerous terror groups.
+Yemeni authorities have been leading a war against al-Qaida's local branch, also known as the al-Qaida in the Arabian Peninsula, considered by Washington as one of the world's most dangerous terror groups.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 Santa can't do it all alone.
 He needs elves to help with the toys and he needs the post office to help with the deliveries.

 After joining a program that helps disadvantage kids, a man entrusted with children is accused of using the program to prey on a young boy.

 Thieves are leaving big, gaping holes around Roswell.